soundstep/infuse.js/README.md

 	// instantiate Person class and inject values from the constructor var john = injector.createInstance(Person);
 	alert(john.specifiedName); // will alert John

+A strict mode can be enabled, the injector will throw an error if the "inject" property is missing when trying to instantiate a function.

+	var injector = new infuse.Injector();
+	injector.strictMode = true;

 ## map class